 Tags

-comedy, Crest Theatre, Delray Beach, Delray Beach Cultural Arts Center, Entr'Acte Theatrix, fun, Grail, Holy Grail, knights, Monty Python, Monty Python and the Holy Grail, Monty Python's Spamalot, musical comedy, Search, Spamalot
+Crest Theatre, Delray Beach Center for the Arts, Entr'Acte Theatrix, Michaela Paige, Monty Python and the Holy Grail, Monty Python's Spamalot, musical comedy, Musical Theatre, Musicals, Spamalot, The Voice

 Monty Python’s Spamalot (‘lovingly ripped off from the 1975 film Monty Python and the Holy Grail’) is a deliriously funny spectacle that puts a hilariously unique spin on the legendary tale of King Arthur, his Knights of the Round Table, and their quest for the Holy Grail.
 The show features – among other things – lusty maidens, dancing divas, a flatulent Frenchman, and a killer rabbit.